rohit114/blogging-sys/README.md

         3. `cd backend-api && npm i && npm run build` - backend-api

 ### To run the application:
-    1. change directory to backend-api `cd backend-api`
+* change directory to backend-api `cd backend-api`
-    2. run the migration file  `blogging-sys-migration.sql` in mysql to create the required db, tables and indexes
+    1. run the migration file  `blogging-sys-migration.sql` in mysql to create the required db, tables and indexes
-    3. rename `sample.env` to `.env`
-        * this env file has all the required environment variables but you can change the MYSQL_HOST, MYSQL_PORT, MYSQL_USERNAME, MYSQL_PASSWORD, MYSQL_DATABASE, JWT_SECRET_KEY accoding to your sysytem
+    2. rename `sample.env` to `.env`this env file has all the required environment variables but you can change the MYSQL_HOST     MYSQL_PORT, MYSQL_USERNAME, MYSQL_PASSWORD,MYSQL_DATABASE, JWT_SECRET_KEY accoding to your sysytem
-    4. `npm start`  - NestJs will start listening to `PORT 3001` , you can change the port from `src/main.ts`
+    3. `npm start`  - NestJs will start listening to `PORT 3001` , you can change the port from `src/main.ts`

 ### To run tests:
     1. change directory to backend-api `cd backend-api`